 Failing to plan also increases estate taxes.
 Without proper strategies in place, the estate might face high tax liabilities, diminishing the worth of the assets meant for the beneficiaries.
 Probate processes also become complicated and costly without an estate plan.

 Moreover, the occurrence of incapacity without an appropriate plan may lead to court-appointed guardianships.
-Such a scenario often results in financial mismanagement and lack of personal care for the incapacitated.
+Such a scenario often results in financial mismanagement and a lack of personal care for the incapacitated.
 Thus, Estate planning is indeed crucial and indispensable for competent asset handling and family well-being.

 How to Find an Estate Planner Near You